How Different Sugars Affect Baking

 From cookies and pies to shortbreads and muffins, there are countless recipes to whip up in your kitchen.
 And each one calls for a different C&H® Sugar.
 But selecting the right one can sometimes be confusing.
 So we created this helpful guide to teach you everything you need to know for sweetening any dessert.

 Whether you’re baking Gingerbread Cookies or Mini Chocolate Pecan Pies, C&H® Dark Brown Sugar is ideal for full-flavored recipes of all kinds.
-It’s rich in molasses, which adds complex and dark notes to everything you make.
+It’s rich in molasses flavor, which adds complex and dark notes to everything you make.

 Tip: If you decide to swap C&H® Golden Brown Sugar for C&H® Dark Brown Sugar, your baked goods will be slightly darker in color and will have a richer caramel, toffee taste.